pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

 cause the underlying issue.
 There are 2 core parts to flight recorder.
 - The collection portion.
 When enabled, information about collectives are recorded in an in-memory circular buffer.
 Upon job timeout, or on demand, the in-memory buffer can be retrieved or dumped to file.
 - An analyzer script is available in the `pytorch/tools/flight_recorder` directory (details below).
-T

 Enabling Flight Recorder
 ------------------------